 Industrial automation solutions ━ In today’s fast-moving business environment, ignoring digital disruption and the impact of technological change is done at one’s own peril.

 The integration of machine learning into operations, especially in the financial services industry, is accelerating at lightning speed.
 Against the backdrop, there are many ways AI and machine learning are set to positively transform the customer experience.

-From streamlining services, to personalising the customer experience, AI is here to stay.
+From streamlining services, industrial automation solutions, to personalising the customer experience, AI is here to stay.
 So, what should businesses be keeping front of mind during this rapid change and concurrent rise of AI?

 We recently spoke to Dr. Catriona Wallace, CEO and founder of Flamingo AI, for our upcoming Banking Industry Outlook Report where she shared in-depth insights on the many factors at play regarding the rise of AI.
 While you can read her in-depth commentary in the report, below are some of Catriona’s top recommendations for businesses considering and assessing an AI strategy.